greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/feature_summary.html.md

 Greenplum Database is based on PostgreSQL 9.4.
 To support the distributed nature and typical workload of a Greenplum Database system, some SQL commands have been added or modified, and there are a few PostgreSQL features that are not supported.
 Greenplum has also added features not found in PostgreSQL, such as physical data distribution, parallel query optimization, external tables, resource queues, and enhanced table partitioning.
 For full SQL syntax and references, see the [SQL Commands](sql_commands/sql_ref.html).

-**Note:** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.
+> **Note** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.

-**Note:** VMware does not support using `WITH OIDS` or `oids=TRUE` to assign an OID system column when creating or altering a table.
+> **Note** VMware does not support using `WITH OIDS` or `oids=TRUE` to assign an OID system column when creating or altering a table.
 This syntax is deprecated and will be removed in a future Greenplum release.

 <table cellpadding="4" cellspacing="0" summary="" id="topic8__ik213423" class="table" frame="border" border="1" rules="all"><caption><span class="tablecap"><span class="table--title-label">Table 1. </span>SQL Support in Greenplum Database</span></caption><colgroup><col style="width:143pt" /><col style="width:73pt" /><col style="width:233pt" /></colgroup><thead class="thead" style="text-align:left;">
 <tr class="row">